Opentrons/Protocols/protocols/illumina-nextera-XT-library-prep-part2/README.md

 Using the customization fields below, set up your protocol.
-* Pipette Model: Select which pipette (P50/P300) you will use for this protocol.
+* Pipette Model: Select which pipette (P50/P300; Single/8-Channel) you will use for this protocol.
 * Pipette Mount: Specify which mount your single-channel pipette is on (left or right).
+* Magnetic Module Gen: Specify which Magnetic Module is in use
 * Number of Samples: Select the number of samples (1-96) to be run in the protocol.
-NOTE ~ selecting 24 or less samples will result in only the top-left corner of the plates being used (A1 - D6).
-* PCR Product Volume (µl): Select the starting volume of PCR product to be used in the protocol.
+* Initial Product Volume (µl): Select the starting volume of PCR product to be used in the protocol.
 * Bead Ratio: Select the bead ratio.
 1.8 is recommended for small (300-500 bp) inputs, and 0.6 is recommended for larger (>500 bp) samples.
 Please see [documentation](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_nextera/nextera-xt/nextera-xt-library-prep-reference-guide-15031942-05.pdf) for more information.
+* Resuspension Buffer Volume (µL): Specify how much Resuspension Buffer is added to the wells.
+* Final PCR Product Volume (µL): Specify the final elution volume to be transferred.
 * Dry Time (minutes): Specify how long (in minutes) you would like to let the beads dry after the wash steps and before adding the resuspension buffer.